adamjaro/star-upcDst/README.md

 Modify the same config with different "add_input", can be either a filelist or catalog.

-#Complete production guide to star-upcDst
+# Complete production guide to star-upcDst

 Instructions to run UPC+RP picoDst (upcDst) production are given here, along with a list of all production options.

-##Start the production:
+## Start the production

 Production options are set in a file like  production.in